andrey-lolobrigida/Neural-Network-MNIST-Training/README.md

 A deep neural network script.

 Built from scratch, with customizable layer architecture and learning rate.
-Plus, it includes a script for training it on the MNIST Dataset, using stochastic gradient descent as the training method.
+Plus, it includes a script for training it on the MNIST dataset, using stochastic gradient descent as the training method.

 Made for learning/practice purposes.